uo-ec607/lectures/14-gce/14-gce.md

 ## Started:  2019-02-27 22:00:07
 ```

-### Simple cluster example
+### Cluster of VMs

 At the risk of gross simplification, there are two approaches to "brute forcing" your way through a computationally-intensive problem.^[Of course, you can also combine a cluster of very power machines to get a *really* powerful system.
 That's what supercomputing services like the University of Oregon's [Talapas cluster](https://hpcf.uoregon.edu/content/talapas) provide, which is the subject of our next lecture.]

-1. Use a single powerful machine that has a lot of memory and cores.
+1. Use a single powerful machine that has a lot of memory and/or cores.
-2. Use cluster of machines that, together, have a lot of memory and cores.
+2. Use cluster of machines that, together, have a lot of memory/or and cores.

 Thus far we've only explored approach no. 1.
 For this next example, I want to show you how to implement approach no. 2.
 In particular, I want to show you how to spin up a simple cluster of VMs that you can interact with directly from your *local* RStudio instance.
 Yes, you read that correctly.